gouldmatt/treenomial/README.md

     described with coefficient matrices

-  - **`polyToDistMat()`**: construct a distance matrix from multiple trees by using a distance measure on the trees polynomials
+  - **`polyToDistMat()`**: construct a distance matrix from multiple coefficient matrices using a distance measure

 For the mathmatical description of the tree defining polynomial see: